jongodinez/intro-to-CS-python/README.md

 # intro-to-CS-python
-Intro to CS in Python
+Intro to python course for the Bachelor's in Computer Science degree